htmlxprs/ionic-firebase-social-auth/README.md

 Ionic Firebase Social Authentication
 =====================================

-This demo was prepared as a part of a tutorial published on http://www.htmlxprs.com
+This demo was prepared as a part of a tutorial published on HTMLxprs (http://www.htmlxprs.com/post/8/adding-social-authentication-to-ionic-app-with-firebase-tutorial)